 2. Multi-channel interface: A system which is having multiple channels to communicate.

 3. Data and Service orchestration: It signifies integrating two or more applications and services to automate a process, or synchronize data in real-time.

-4. End-to-end workflows: It’s a flow which covers every stage in a particular process.
+4. End-to-end workflows: It’s a flow that covers every stage in a particular process.

 To test ‘SMACT’ items i.e. (Social, Mobile, Analytics, Cloud, and IoT), organizations need to shift to innovative approaches, methodologies, frameworks, and accelerators.

 As far as the aspect of validation of various utility applications which consists of a bunch of interconnected devices, to provide a better technique to advance testing, both Omnichannel and multi-channel testing needs to be considered.